villesepp/Blender/README.md

 Open and run in the Blender Script Editor.

 ### Use
 It will export everything in the current collection and the collection itself.
-There is currently no UI, due to the lack of a need for it.
-A JSON file will be generated in the same folder as the blender project file.
+There is currently no UI yet, due to the lack of a need for it.
+A JSON file with the same name as the collection will be generated in the same folder as the blender project file.

+### Usage example case as a level editor tool
+- Create a collection "level_01"
+- Add some objects, such as terrain pieces, with proper names like "ground" or "water"
+- Add custom properties to e.g. a "water" object, like depth: 5, for deep water
+- Run the script to get a file "level_01.json"
+- Read the file in your game engine and generate the level graphics using the coordinates from the JSON file

 ## Exports
 - X, Y, Z coordinate (.1 precision)